 Information on this page is also available in a Frequently Asked Question (FAQ) format.
-Click on the Withdrawal/Leave of Absence FAQ to view or print the document in PDF format.
+Visit our Publication Section to view or print the Withdrawal/Leave of Absence FAQ in PDF format.

 A withdrawal or leave of absence from the College is defined as a student who drops all of their courses after the published add/drop period in a given semester.
 Keep in mind to officially withdraw or take a leave of absence from the College you must follow established withdrawal/leave of absence procedures which can be obtained from the Dean of Undergraduate and Graduate Studies.
 Based on the exact withdrawal date, the Office of Financial Aid will calculate the amount of aid earned and return the remainder of these funds to their respective source.